| Hand | 5-Card Combos | Probability | Odds (approx) | Frequency |

 What is a kicker in poker?

-A kicker is a side card used to break ties when players have the same made hand (like the same pair).
-The highest kicker wins, then the next highest, and so on.
+A kicker is a side card used to break ties when players have the same made hand.
+The highest kicker wins.

 Can an ace be low in a straight?